1

 人茍生之為見,若者必死; 茍利之為見,若者必害; 怠惰之為安,若者必危; 情勝之為安,若者必滅。 故聖人一之於禮義,則兩得之矣; 一之於情性,則兩失之矣。 故儒者將使人兩得之者也,墨者將使人兩失之者也。 是儒墨之分。

 If a person views mere survival as the goal, such people must die.
 If profit is viewed as the goal, such people must come to harm.
 If indolence and laziness are viewed as security, such people must come to danger.
-If victory of emotions is viewed as security, such people must come to extinction.
+If emotional triumph is taken as security, such people must come to extinction.
 Therefore, when sages unify things through rites and righteousness, they obtain both benefits.
 When they unify things through emotions and nature, they lose both benefits.
 Therefore, the Confucian scholars will enable people to obtain both benefits, while the Mohist scholars will cause people to lose both benefits.
 This is the division between Confucians and Mohists.

 9